ALL VOLUNTEER WHOLE BLOOD DONORS MUST:

 COMMON QUESTIONS AND DONATION RESTRICTIONS

 There is no maximum age to give blood.
-The minimum age to donate whole blood is 15 years old.
-The minimum age to donate platelets and plasma is 17 years old.
+The minimum age to donate is 15 years old.

 You can donate blood if you have completed the prescribed dose of antibiotics and no longer have any symptoms of what caused them to be prescribed.